cwmccurdy/quantumGrid/README.rst

      <img src=docs/_static/images/DVR.png width="800px;" height="400px;" alt=""/>
    </p>

-A few toy problems can be found in the examples directory.
-There you will find example scripts implementing time-independent and time-dependent calculations of molecular hydrogen.
+Following the documentation link below, a few toy problems can be found in the examples directory.
+There you will find example scripts implementing time-independent and time-dependent calculations of molecular hydrogen and two scripts for finding the vibrational states of molecular hydroden and carbon dioxide.

 Documentation
 ==============